MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 > Only use validation attributes to ensure the user input for a property is valid, not to see
 > whether the property is in the correct state.
 That's what the **Test** method is for.
 >
-> For example, don't validate whether the value of a **Path** property exists already unless it's
+> For example, don't validate that a **Path** value exists already unless it's required to exist for
-> required to exist for the rest of the DSC Resource's logic to work.
-If the DSC Resource creates a
+> the rest of the DSC Resource's logic to work.
+If the DSC Resource creates a file at that location,
-> file at that location when it doesn't exist, don't validate its existence on the property
+> don't validate its existence on the property declaration.
-> declaration.

 If you're using any [complex properties][19], be sure to apply validation attributes to those subproperties as well.
 Those subproperties are validated at the same time as their parent property.